-Cannibal Bunnies for iPad review
+Cannibal Bunnies full review

 Creative Drops Studios’ iPad game Cannibal Bunnies is as ridiculous as it sounds.
 In this Hannibal-Lecter-meets-Easter mashup, players must rescue bunnies from their hungry counterparts.
 The time management puzzler requires both a strategic mind and fast fingers.
 Despite a minor control issue, the challenging game’s high replay value makes for a fun app that you won’t be able to put down.